 - Where to live in Bulgaria – an overview of the most popular expat locations.

 - Tips for moving.

-Bulgaria makes it onto Expatra’s list of the cheapest countries to retire and is eighth on our hugely popular annual list of the best places to retire abroad from the UK.
+Bulgaria makes it onto Expatra’s list of the cheapest countries to retire and is also on our hugely popular annual list of the best places to retire abroad.

 According to (now 10-year-old) figures from think tank the IPPR, some 18,000 Britons have moved to Bulgaria, about half living here for half the year and the other half permanently.

 That’s a surprisingly big number for a country of just seven million inhabitants – smaller than the city of London.